mudspringhiker/openstreetmap_datawrangling/ReadMe.md

     +1-512-666-5286;+1-855-444-8301
     Main: (512) 206-1000 Catering: (512) 206-1024

-After auditing, the cleaning function I used uses the same regex but cleaning is a little involved because of the dashes that need to be appended.
+After auditing, I decided to use the same regex but cleaning the phone numbers is a little involved because of the dashes that need to be appended.
 Also, the occurrence of two phone numbers complicated the case.
 This was addressed using a limit of number of characters in the phone number (10).

     def update_phone(number):
         phone_re = re.compile(r'^\d\d\d\-\d\d\d\-\d\d\d\d$')